DyLLM: Efficient Diffusion LLM Inference via Saliency-based Token Selection and Partial Attention: Extended Ablation Study

 \subsection{dLLM-Cache Configurations}

-\cref{tab:model_comparison} details the configuration settings to reproduce the dLLM-cache baseline.
+\cref{tab:model_comparison} details the configuration settings to reproduce the dLLM-Cache baseline.
 The hyperparameters $K_P$ and $K_R$ denote the prompt refresh interval and the response refresh interval, respectively.
 The values of $K_P$ and $K_R$ differ by an order of magnitude, resulting in frequent full computation over the response tokens, which might be helpful for long prompts.
-We adopted the identical values reported in the original paper, given that the baseline relies on a static refresh policy, which necessitates dataset-specific tuning for optimal performance.
+We adopted the identical values reported in the original paper, as the baseline's static refresh policy requires dataset-specific tuning for optimal performance.